conjurer-rich/conjurer-web/_pages/insights/resources/cheat-sheets.md

 ## Be the First to Access Them!

 We’re putting the finishing touches on these time-saving resources, and they’ll be live soon.
 Want to be the first to grab them?

-<script async data-uid="06c268f237" src="https://betterteamdynamics.kit.com/06c268f237/index.js"></script>
+{% include waitlist-insights-signup %}

 ---